Staff pay and conditions financial information

 Brighton & Hove City Council staff are entitled to join a union.

-Representatives of the trade unions we recognise are entitled to paid time off to carry out trade union duties, this is known as 'trade union facility time'.
+Representatives of the trade unions we recognise are entitled to paid time off to carry out trade union duties, this is known as 'trade union facility time', under the Local Government Transparency Code the council is required to publish the details of Trade Union Facility Time for 2017/18 (PDF 23KB).

 If you require any further information please contact Matt Naish, HR Manager, on 01273 295088.